A Summary of European Pre-History

 Caucasus, south of the Yamna culture.

-Following 2000 bc, the following cultures evolve:
+Following 2000 bc, the following cultures evolved:

-is probably not PIE.
+was probably Aegean and not PIE.

 proto-Balto-Slavic speaking peoples.